RWTH-EBC/AixLib/bin/02_CITests/UnitTests/README.md

 # What is it?
-This templates check, simulate and make a regression test of the AixLib models.
+This templates check, simulate or perform a regression test of AixLib models.

 # How to implement?
 Add the following lines to your .gitlab-ci.yml: